Root cause analysis for safety incidents in the workplace

-The investigation team should look beyond the immediate causes of an incident.
-It is far too easy and often misleading to conclude that carelessness or failure to follow a procedure alone was the cause of an incident.
-To do so fails to discover the underlying or root causes of the incident, and therefore fails to identify the systemic changes and measures needed to prevent future incidents.
+Try to look beyond the immediate causes of an incident.
+It’s far too easy and often misleading to conclude that carelessness or failure to follow a procedure alone was the cause of an incident.
+This fails to identify the systemic changes and measures needed to prevent future incidents.

 Correcting only an immediate cause may eliminate a symptom of a problem, but not the problem itself.
-When a shortcoming is identified, it is essential to ask why it existed and why it was not previously addressed.
+When you find a shortcoming, ask why it exists.

 Now that the background on root cause investigations has been covered, an example of an incident will be used to show how potential investigation questions could be created.